Lightbearer-Fantasy/Stories-of-the-Logomancer-5e/README.md

-# Stories of the Wordmancer 5e
+# Stories of the Logomancer 5e